-- Students will appreciate and respect the diverse perspectives of peers, faculty, and the community at large. - Students will conduct themselves as ambassadors to the community from PNWU. - Students will treat others with respect.
+- Students will appreciate and respect the diverse perspectives, experiences, and identities of peers, faculty, and the community at large. - Students will conduct themselves as ambassadors to the community from PNWU. - Students will treat others with respect.

 Pledge of Community Obligation